daKmoR/testing-workflow-for-web-components/README.md

 $ npm init @open-wc

 # Results in this flow
-What would you like to do today?
-  > Scaffold a new project
+✔ What would you like to do today? › Scaffold a new project ✔ What would you like to scaffold? › Web Component
+# Select with space!
+"Testing" => just enter will move one with no selection
-What would you like to scaffold?
+✔ What would you like to add? › Testing
-Note: Content will be written in a new folder.
-  > Lit Element Web Component
-Give it a tag name (min two words separated by dashes) a11y-input

-# then go into the folder and add testing
-cd a11y-input
-npm init @open-wc testing
+✔ Would you like to scaffold examples files for? › Testing ✔ What is the tag name of your application/web component? … a11y-input ✔ Do you want to write this file structure to disk? › Yes Writing..... done
+✔ Do you want to install dependencies? › No
 ```

 For more details please see [https://open-wc.org/testing/](https://open-wc.org/testing/).